So what’s a callus, exactly?

 How a foot care professional can help

 Foot care nurses and chiropodists are specially educated to help with foot concerns such as calluses.
 These professionals are able to visualize the callus easily, and have special instruments designed for use specifically on human/living tissue.
+A St. Catharines callus removal is a cosmetic procedure that can quickly, easily, safely and painlessly be performed by a professional when needed.

 Custom orthotics and padding for calluses can be very helpful in managing calluses.
 The term ‘off-loading’ essentially means to ‘take the load off’ – the bony areas of the foot.
 Custom orthotics may be an excellent way to help reduce the development of calluses on the sole.
 When shopping for orthotics, be sure you feel comfortable with the provider, and that they assess your feet and gait, and listen to your needs.
 Orthotics are expensive, and should never be painful to wear.
 Don’t be afraid to return to your orthotist if you have concerns – they want you to be happy with your purchase, too.